Krish-ds/Instagram_Bot/README.md

 # Instagram_Bot

-This **pyInstaBot** module is used to *login, like, unlike, follow, unfollow, logout, open post in your profile and in explore section* of the instagram in your web.
+This **instabotpy** is a module that is used to *login, like, unlike, follow, unfollow, logout, open post in your profile and in explore section* of the instagram in your web.

 Make sure that your system has **Chormedriver** or install it by clicking [here](https://chromedriver.chromium.org/downloads)